capissimo/Pinescript-Laboratory/README.md

 I make it public because I advocate for Open Source and free sharing of ideas.
 My work there is aimed at people with critical thinking, who are capable to take responsible decisions when it comes to investing.

-If You do like the scripts, You can support me at paypal.me/capissimo or Webmoney (WMID: 437613543425).
+You can support me at paypal.me/capissimo or Webmoney (WMID: 437613543425).